daveerickson/NebulaLogger/docs/logger-engine/FlowLogEntry.md

 #### `loggingLevelName` → `String`

-Optionally specify a logging level.
-The default is 'DEBUG'
+Optionally specify a logging level - the default is 'DEBUG'

 #### `message` → `String`